Nordazepam: Contraindications and special caution

 Benzodiazepines require special precaution if used in the elderly, during pregnancy, in children, alcohol- or drug-dependent individuals, and individuals with comorbid psychiatric disorders.

 As with many other drugs, changes in liver function associated with aging or diseases such as cirrhosis, may lead to impaired clearance of nordazepam.

 Pharmacology

 Nordazepam is a partial agonist at the GABAA receptor, which makes it less potent than other benzodiazepines, particularly in its amnesic and muscle-relaxing effects.
 Its elimination half life is between 36 and 200 hours, with wide variation among individuals; factors such as age and sex are known to impact it.
 The variation of reported half-lives are attributed to differences in nordazepam metabolism and that of its metabolites as nordazepam is hydroxylated to active metabolites such as oxazepam, before finally being glucuronidated and excreted in the urine.
 This can be attributed to extremely variable hepatic and renal metabolic functions among individuals depending upon a number of factors (including age, ethnicity, disease, and current or previous use/abuse of other drugs/medicines).

+Chemistry

+Nordazepam is similar to diazepam, except that the methyl group at the R1 position has been replaced with a hydrogen.
+Nordazepam can be synthesized with 2-amino-5-chlorobenzophenone and chloroacetyl chloride.
+Nordazepam itself can also be used in the synthesis of diazepam by methylating the R1 position using dimethyl sulfate.